una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 Chrome has some great service worker tools for debugging errors we get in the process, but the last thing to do is to test and make sure that this works.
 I like to use [Ngrok](https://ngrok.com/), which I've written about [before](http://una.im/gulp-local-psi/).
 After setup, in your terminal, you'd use `ngrok http <port-name>`, and it will create a tunnel for you to access your site through.
 Use the **https** link, and test it out.

 Click around, then turn off wifi.
 The page resources you access or save should now be available to you.
-Congrats!
-You're building offline first.
-Give yourself a pat on the back.
+Congrats! *You're building a better offline web experience and improving site performance!* Give yourself a pat on the back.

 ## Further Resources